Something Wicked This Way Comes (film): Plot

-In Green Town, Illinois, two young boys, a reserved Will Halloway, and somewhat rebellious Jim Nightshade, leave from an after-school detention for "whispering in class" and hurry off for home.
+In Green Town, Illinois, two young boys, a reserved Will Halloway, and somewhat rebellious Jim Nightshade, leave from an after-school detention for "whispering in class" and hurry home.
 The boys live next door to each other and were born a minute apart on Halloween.
-Will lives with his grey-haired father Charles and mother while Jim lives with his single mother; it is heavily implied that his father walked out on them.
+Will lives with his mother and father Charles while Jim lives with his single mother; it is heavily implied that his father walked out on them.
 A lightning rod salesman named Tom Fury arrives and sells one to Jim, claiming that it will protect him from an upcoming storm.
 The boys soon hear of a carnival coming to town led by the ominous Mr. Dark.

 The carnival arrives and is set up overnight.
 Will and Jim notice that many of the residents seem oddly entranced by some of the attractions such as the amputee bartender Ed who sees his missing arm and leg return in a mirror and the boys' teacher Miss Foley who wishes to regain her youth.
-Will and Jim see a carousel that is closed off and are confronted by Mr. Dark who quickly becomes suspicious of them.
-Later, they witness Mr. Dark using the carousel on his assistant Mr. Cooger who reverts to a little boy.
-Will and Jim head off to see Foley, but she is with her "nephew" who is actually Cooger and are forced to leave.
+Will and Jim see a carousel that is closed off and are confronted by Mr. Dark, who quickly becomes suspicious of them.
+Later, they witness Mr. Dark using the carousel on his assistant, Mr. Cooger, who reverts to a little boy.
+Will and Jim head off to see Foley, but she is with her "nephew", who is actually Cooger, and are forced to leave.

 Foley suddenly becomes younger, but loses her vision and is taken by Cooger to Dark.
 Will gets into an argument with Jim when the latter reveals that he has always been envious of the former being older and wants to use the carousel.
-They then witness Fury being tortured by Mr. Dark who wants the secret of the upcoming storm and uses his other assistant the Dust Witch to seduce him, but to no avail.
+They then witness Fury being tortured by Mr. Dark, who wants the secret of the upcoming storm and uses his other assistant, the Dust Witch, to seduce him, but to no avail.
 The boys run when they are found out and try to go to bed.
-In the middle of the night, the two are attacked by spiders, but the lightning rod that Fury gave Jim earlier saves them.
+In the middle of the night, the two are attacked by tarantulas, but the lightning rod that Fury gave Jim earlier saves them.